gratet/ciudades-leonardo/pages/phd-theses.md

 ***Reconfiguration of Visitor Flows and their Management in Natural Protected Areas since the Pandemic***

-*Directors: Dr. Òscar Saladié Borraz i Dr. Aaron Gutiérrez Palomero.*
+*Directors: Dr. Òscar Saladié Borraz and Dr. Aaron Gutiérrez Palomero.*

 Natural protected areas (NPAs) are areas actively managed to accomplish purposes ranging from the conservation of natural values and services, the improvement of physical and mental well-being and the recreation of those who visit them.
 These sensitive areas can be negatively affected by contexts of rapid socio-economic and environmental transformations, such as the ones caused by the COVID-19 pandemic.
 In Spain, for instance, an increasing interest in NPAs was observed and proximity tourism resurfaced.
 This even meant that in certain periods, some NPAs were even more visited than before the pandemic, increasing the constraints and the risks associated to a greater anthropogenic activity.
 This research aims to understand the emerging challenges for the agents involved in the management of visitors in NPAs, as well as to identify the practical foundations that explain how and why they responded to these challenges the way they did.
 By retrieving information from academic production, digital media, and from the managers themselves, the effects of COVID-19 on tourist flows to NPAs, the application and adaptations of visitor management policies implemented in NPAs of Catalonia, and specifically, in the province of Tarragona, are being analyzed.
 An essential part of this research is the analysis of visitor behavior on a case study; that is, to comprehend the changes in the profile of current users of a Natural Park of Tarragona.
 The results will be relevant to understand their motivation and behavior in space and time.
 This information is key for the development of tools and strategies for a proper and efficient planning, management, monitoring, and evaluation system.